 The meeting concluded with First Vespers of Septagesima Sunday in the Little Oratory, led by Fr Anthony Alexander.

-For updates on the activities of the Gregorian Chant Network, sign up to its mailing list by emailing here:
+For updates on the activities of the Gregorian Chant Network, please email the Latin Mass Society

-The Gregorian Chant Network keeps up to date information on forthcoming chant training events organised by a variety of individuals and organisations.
+The Latin Mass Society publishes information on forthcoming chant training events organised by a variety of individuals and organisations.

 Scholas and Choirs with an interest in chant are encouraged to sign up to the Gregorian Chant Network as affiliates.
 Chant Directors from around the country were invited to attend the meeting to launch the GCN, and more than 20 attended; since then the number of affiliates has risen to more than 30.
 The chance to meet chant practitioners from other parts of the country was enormously appreciated by chant directors who sometimes work in a degree of isolation, and it was agreed that such a meeting should be organised every two years.
 The next one will be in 2012.

-It is also hoped to organise a training event specifically for Chant Directors and the most experienced singers; email email@example.com if you would be interested.
+It is also hoped to organise a training event specifically for Chant Directors and the most experienced singers; email the LMS Office if you would be interested.